ElegantArmour5/Healthify/README.md

 Feedback system classifies correct or incorrect and if incorrect provides reason (example: squat is too shallow).
 Also counts the number.

+# Demo

+Demo videos for correct and incorrect squats can be found in the Demos folder.

 # Quick Run
 1. Download the repository files (git clone)
 2. Install dependencies using pip (`pip install -r requirements.txt`)